No badges yet

 Sit there and realize:

-<blockquote>@Spooky "We are no longer running around being constantly hunted by predators and scavenging for food."
+@Spooky "We are no longer running around being constantly hunted by predators and scavenging for food."
+Some people are. =]

 If you're referring to the people of tribal life then yes, however, a significant majority of the world is not stuck with tribal life.
 Also, individuals that live the tribal lifestyle within a natural habitat also possess abilities, skills, builds, and traits unique to only them which make them somewhat more similar to our primal ancestors.
 However you cannot compare tribal people with modernized people because they are two completely different things and I highly doubt anyone on this website lives a tribal lifestyle because we all obviously all own computers.
 Lolololol.